Jassocc/simple_shell/README.md

-Readme for the shell project.
-Authors are Colin Earle and Innocent Shongwe
+This is a readme for the group project